Aquarium Filter Guide: Best Filter Types, Setup and Maintenance

 Biological Media

-Biological filtration relies on beneficial bacteria to convert toxic ammonia into nitrite, then into less harmful nitrate.
+Biological filtration relies on beneficial bacteria to convert toxic ammonia into nitrite, then into less harmful nitrate, forming part of the nutrient cycle that also supplies macronutrients for aquarium plants.

 Common materials: